Vigintillionn/Vigintillionn/README.md

 # Heya! 👋

-I'm Yarne, an 18 year old highly motivated and skilled software developer.
+I'm Yarne, a 19 year old highly motivated and skilled software developer.
 I am currently pursuing a career in computer science as a first year bachelor student.
 I go by the pseudonyms Vig and Vigintillion online, where I have been actively contributing to the developer community.